 An attribute can be shown as a text string.
-The format of this string is specified in the Notation subsection of "Property (from Kernel, AssociationClasses)" on page 125.
+The format of this string is specified in the Notation sub clause of "Property (from Kernel, AssociationClasses, Interfaces)" on page 124.

 Any compartment may be suppressed.
 A separator line is not drawn for a suppressed compartment.
 If a compartment is suppressed, no inference can be drawn about the presence or absence of elements in it.
 Compartment names can be used to remove ambiguity, if necessary.